WHTV

-WHTV, virtual channel 18 (UHF digital channel 34), was a television station licensed to Jackson, Michigan, United States, which served the Central Lower Peninsula of Michigan, including the capital city of Lansing.
-The station was owned by Los Angeles–based Venture Technologies Group.
-WHTV's studios were located on West Saint Joseph Street (along I-496) in downtown Lansing, and its transmitter was located on M-52 in Lyndon Township, Washtenaw County (in the Detroit market).
+WHTV (channel 18) was a television station licensed to Jackson, Michigan, United States, which served the Lansing area.
+The station was owned by Venture Technologies Group and had studios on West Saint Joseph Street (along I-496) in downtown Lansing; its transmitter was located on M-52 in Lyndon Township, Washtenaw County (in the Detroit market).

 Through its history, WHTV was mainly affiliated with UPN, followed by MyNetworkTV, and had a secondary affiliation with Jewelry TV that became primary several times.
 WHTV sold its spectrum in the Federal Communications Commission (FCC)'s incentive auction and ceased operations at 11:59 p.m. on August 31, 2017.

 History

 The station signed on August 20, 1999, with programming from Bloomberg Television and Jewelry Television (then known as the America's Collectibles Network).
 It aired an analog signal on UHF channel 18 from a transmitter near Onondaga on the Ingham–Jackson county line.
-It became a UPN affiliate on October 16, 2000; prior to this, programming from that network was seen on area cable systems from Detroit's WKBD (channel 50; now a CW owned-and-operated station).
+It became a UPN affiliate on October 16, 2000; prior to this, programming from that network was seen on area cable systems from Detroit's WKBD (channel 50; now a CW affiliate).

 From 2002 until 2006, WHTV's internal operations (such as advertising sales) were housed at the studios of ABC affiliate WLAJ (channel 53), which was then owned by Freedom Communications, on South Pennsylvania Avenue in Lansing.
 It then relocated to the facilities of CBS outlet WLNS-TV (channel 6) on East Saginaw Street after entering into a joint sales agreement with WLNS' then-owner Young Broadcasting.
 While managed by Young, WHTV occasionally carried CBS programming preempted by WLNS, including the CBS Sports feed of the US Open Tennis Championship while WLNS aired the Jerry Lewis MDA Telethon on Labor Day, as well as programs preempted by WLNS in the event of a local special or breaking news.
 WHTV also occasionally carried Saturday NCAA football games from ABC when they conflicted with WLAJ's commitment to broadcast the ESPN Plus Big Ten football and basketball packages; this ended with the launch of the Big Ten Network for the 2007–2008 season.

 WHTV would place its digital transmitter at Van Atta Road in Meridian Charter Township.
 The station had a construction permit to substantially increase power and relocate its transmitter to a tower previously used by Detroit's Ion Television owned-and-operated station WPXD-TV in Lyndon Township.
 Essentially, the new transmitter would be located in the Detroit market but the station would continue to serve as a Lansing–Jackson market television outlet.
 The planned move date of its signal to the new antenna was scheduled to occur on November 1, 2012, but the parts delivery for the new transmitter was delayed until December 20.